winitzki/scall/tutorial/programming_dhall.md

 But note that the transformer typeclasses do not explicitly mention the base monad.
 So, we will need to formulate transformer combinators as functions that produce transformers, without knowing the base monad.

-We begin by implementing standard transformers for a number of well-known monads.
+We begin by implementing   transformers for a number of well-known monads.

 #### Identity monad